GoogleCloudPlatform/cloud-hackathons/hacks/genmedia-on-gcp/README.md

 > [!IMPORTANT]
 > It's fine to have background sound or noises for some parts of your video, but keep in mind that you'll be generating voice-overs in a later challenge.
 Also, if you need to have dialog that syncs with lips on the screen, that needs to be done during video creation time.

-Once finished, store your favorite clips for each scene in the storage bucket provided to you.
+Once finished, store your favorite clips for each scene in the storage bucket provided to you (ideally in a separate folder).

 ### Success Criteria